ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Models and Views in Qt Quick.rst

 The views handle dragging and flicking of their content, however they do not handle touch interaction with the individual delegates.
-In order for the delegates to react to touch input, e.g. to set the ``currentIndex``, a `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ with the appropriate touch handling logic must be provided by the delegate.
+In order for the delegates to react to touch input, e.g. to set the ``currentIndex``, a :ref:`MouseArea <sdk_qtquick_mousearea>` with the appropriate touch handling logic must be provided by the delegate.

 Note that if ``highlightRangeMode`` is set to ``StrictlyEnforceRange`` the currentIndex will be affected by dragging/flicking the view, since